marcduiker/durable-functions-use-cases/lessons/notifysupport-tips.md

 ## Handling the callback

+Create an HttpTrigger client function to handle the callback and raise the event.
 When the callback is received, the only information we have is a phone number.
-If an orchestrator is waiting for the callback event before it is successfully completed, that event should be raised.
-But we don't receive the instance ID of the orchestrator in order to raise the event.
+The sub-orchestrator is waiting for the callback event, and that event should be raised to that specific sub-orchestrator instance.
+But we don't have the instance ID of the orchestrator in the callback request.
 A solution for this is to use Stateful Entities to store the instance ID when the notification is sent, and to read the instance ID when we receive the callback.
+Use the phone number as entity key.

 ---
 [🔼 Notify Support Challenge](notifysupport.md)